dortonway/additional_keyboard/README.md

 Additional Keyboard
 =======

-Node.js-script for Linux, that adds support of the second keyboard as a usual button panel.
+Node.js script for Linux, that adds support of the second keyboard as a usual button panel.

 ### How to use ###

+You need to have pre-installed Node.js and package "serialport".

 #### 1. Fill key_bindings.cfg file like so: ####
 ```